amit034/grpc-node-poc/README.md

 Each microservice will be running a separate gRPC server.
 This is a design choice.
 The general recommended practice is to have dedicated servers sitting behind load balancers for each microservice.

-Movie Finder – An external service that publishes API for client/ UI  to interact with the application writen as rest api just fro testing.
+Movie Finder – An external service that publishes API for client/ UI  to interact with the application written as rest api just for testing.
-                but calles the internal services using gRPC
+                but calls the internal services using gRPC

 Movie store – Holds a database of movie records.
 This can be thought of as something like omdb.org
               will stream movies to the response each time it ready.

-User Preferences – Keeps track of user perefrences.
-For simplicity, we can will use the movie rating to filter the user movies perefrernces.
+User Preferences – Keeps track of user preferences.
+For simplicity, we can will use the movie rating to filter the user movies preferences.
                    will get a stream of movies check if its eligible and strem eligible movies to the response.

 Recommender – The component that holds all the logic for making a  movie recommendation.